 U.S. Diversity courses are designed to consider the role of diversity in American life, where diversity is defined to include both individual differences (e.g. personality, learning styles, and life experiences) and other group and social differences (e.g. race, gender, ethnicity, country of origin, class, sexual identity/orientation, religion, ability, or other affiliations).
 Satisfaction of this requirement will prepare students to act thoughtfully and responsibly as a U.S. citizen in a global society.
 Upon completing this requirement, students will be able to:

-Describe the various dimensions of diversity and marginalization within the United States.
+Describehow people or institutions in the United States have constructed diverse identities and cultures based on ability, ethnicity, gender, language, nationality, race, religion, sexuality, socio-economic status, etc.

-Explain the means by which one or more persistently marginalized groups in the U.S. have negotiated the conditions of their marginalization.
+Explain how individuals or groups in the United States have responded to the experience of discrimination and inequality.

+Demonstrate understanding of and empathetic insight about diverse cultural perspectives in the United States.

 Environmental Responsibility